hynjnjung/NGS-Integrator/README.md

 ## Part Two: Integration (Integrator)
-The second part of the NGS-IT program **integrates** the calculated cMBFs for the different tracks by multiplying the cMBF at each position.
+The second part of the NGS-Integrator program **integrates** the calculated cMBFs for the different tracks by multiplying the cMBF at each position.

 ### Input file